susestudio/studio-help/600_faq/100_general.md

 for more information.

+## Given my software appliance include SLES, what are my legal obligations for distribution and commecialization?

+SLES is distributed under a proprietary EULA which permits copying and distribution only within your organization.
+Should you desire to distribute your SLES-based appliance outside of your organization, you must enter into an agreement with SUSE which permits you to do so.

 ## Where and how can I report bugs?

 Please, send us your problem via the feedback link (the speech bubble